adamschmalhofer/grocy-importer/README.rst

     05 Download Todo.txt mobile app @Phone
     06 Pick up milk @GroceryStore
     07 Plan backyard herb garden @Home
-    08 Mop the kitchen floor chore:2
-    09 Change towels in the bathroom chore:1
+    08 Change towels in the bathroom chore:1
-    10 Mop the kitchen floor chore:2
+    09 Mop the kitchen floor chore:2
-    11 Take out the trash chore:3
+    10 Take out the trash chore:3
-    12 Vacuum the living room floor chore:4
+    11 Vacuum the living room floor chore:4
-    13 Clean the litter box chore:5
+    12 Clean the litter box chore:5
-    14 Change the bed sheets due:2023-03-24 chore:6
+    13 Change the bed sheets chore:6
     --
-    TODO: 14 of 14 tasks shown
+    TODO: 13 of 13 tasks shown

-We can now work with the todo list as we normally would and complete the tasks:
+We can now work with the todo list as we normally would and complete the tasks.
+However we need to keep the completed tasks in todo.txt and only archive them later.

 .. code::

-    $ todo-txt do 9    #=> --exit 0
+    $ todo-txt -a do 8    #=> --exit 0
-    $ todo-txt do 10   #=> --exit 0
+    $ todo-txt -a do 10   #=> --exit 0
-    $ todo-txt do 11   #=> --exit 0
+    $ todo-txt -a do 11   #=> --exit 0
-    $ todo-txt do 12   #=> --exit 0
+    $ todo-txt -a do 12   #=> --exit 0
-    $ todo-txt do 13   #=> --exit 0
+    $ todo-txt -a do 13   #=> --exit 0
-    $ todo-txt do 14   #=> --exit 0

 .. code::

     $ todo-txt chore pull
-    Warning: completed chore 27.
+    Warning: completed chore 1.
 Run "push" and "archive" first.
 Aborting.
-    $ todo-txt chore push
+    $ todo-txt chore push    #=> --lines 5
     $ todo-txt archive   #=> --exit 0
     $ todo-txt chore pull
     $ todo-txt ls